Discover folk - the CRM for people-powered businesses

 1. Regular Pipeline Review Meetings

 Conducting frequent reviews helps identify bottlenecks and stalled deals.
 By analyzing each stage, sales teams can implement targeted actions to move prospects forward.
+For sales managers overseeing teams of 20-50 people, these regular reviews become essential for maintaining visibility across all deals.

 2. Invest in Sales Training